 One specific example, the Beit Yosef Talit, is made entirely of wool, including the atara (neckband) and the corner patches.
-The fabric is a special weave treated for color retention and stain resistance.
-The unique weave affords the Beit Yosef Sephardic Tallit a subtle refinement that sets it apart from other classic white-striped tallits.
+This tallit was so popular, that slight variations were also introduced, including the Beit Yosef Prestige and the Beit Yosef Tashbetz.
+The base color of the Beit Yosef Sephardic Tallit is an off-white matte color that lends it subtle refinement and sets it apart from other classic white-striped tallits.

-Note that you will see a Sephardic tzitzit option on every tallit we sell.
+Note that you will see Sephardic tzitzit options on every tallit we sell.